Suraj-xaosi/webAnly/README.md

 - A **live dashboard** showing visitors, page views, and events as they happen
 - **Historical analytics** — traffic over time, top pages, browsers, devices, countries, referrers, exit pages
+- **AI traffic analyst assistant chat bot** — can explain and traffic and any kind of inshights user want to know about their websites traffic data in easy words with AI.
 - **Automatic spike alerts** when traffic jumps above your site's normal range
 - **Domain-scoped API keys** so each tracked site is isolated
 - **Timezone-aware reporting** — "today" means today in the visitor's timezone, not the server's